13

 And yet, here he was.
 Not in agreement, not in protest- just moving forward, like something owed.

-But now that he was getting married, he didn't feel fear.
-Or anger.
-Or even resistance.
-What he felt was...
+Now that he was getting married, he didn't feel fear, or anger, or even resistance.
+What he felt was... nothing.

 Just a quiet, numb acceptance.
 An obligation he had chosen to carry out- a promise made beneath harsh hospital lights and a voice running out of breath.